Gastric reflux is a common symptom of food allergy.

 Yes, it is my experience that many gastric reflux babies have a problem with gluten and/or dairy.
 The research studies show that about a third of reflux is triggered by dairy proteins.
 My observation indicate that at least half of toddlers (1-3 years old) who still have reflux are made worse with gluten.

-It is my clinical practice to test all of these children for IgG-gliadin (the gluten antibody).
+It is my clinical practice to test all of these children for IgG-gliadin (the gluten antibody) which detects the majority of children with gluten-related disorders.
 If this test is abnormal, then I suggest a gluten free trial for 3 months.
 Nearly all substantially improve.
 Usually they can then come off their medications.

 If your baby cries a lot and gets very distressed, then get checked out for gastro-oesophageal reflux disease (GORD).
 It is very important to test for cow s milk and gluten intolerance.